 Pole Beans in the Vegetable Garden

 On this week’s episode, Greg and Travis talk about growing butterbeans, bush beans and pole beans in a vegetable garden.
 Travis mentions that he prefers to grow bush beans on a double row system with drip tape in the middle.
 This enables him to grow twice the amount of beans in the same amount of space that one row of beans would normally occupy.
 He references a YouTube video where he demonstrates this procedure.
+Beans do not like hot temperatures.
+They will throw their blooms off and not make so always plant beans early in the garden.
+For food preservation, the guys like canning them with potatoes and green beans most of the time.
 They talk about the different varieties of beans they’ve tried growing in the past including Blue Lake, Momentum, Kentucky Wonder and Provider.
+These different bean varieties are easy to harvest and have high production.
 Of these varieties, Blue Lake seems to be the most popular variety for bush beans.
 Greg mentions that he prefers growing pole beans due to the ease of harvesting.
 For pole beans, he prefers the Kentucky Wonder variety.
+We also offer a great speckled Rattlesnake pole bean variety.
 The guys also talk about growing climbing varieties of butterbeans.
+They suggest planting them in the springtime and getting two or three harvestings out of them.
+Then, it will begin to get hot so spray them with fungicide and insecticide and they will come back and you can pick till frost.
 Greg is currently growing an heirloom variety that makes a darker bean, and they’ve both had great success with the Christmas Lima variety in past years.
+A staple bush butterbean that is grown in the South is a Fordhook variety.
+The seeds are huge so it is one of the only things that can be hard to plant with our garden seeder.
+Greg also recommends planting this variety thick for better germination in the garden.

 Show and Tell Segment